 - the Restorative Justice Project (RJP), in which students explore restorative justice as an alternative to the adversarial nature of the criminal justice system, including facilitating victim-initiated conferences with offenders;

-- the Criminal Appeals Project (CAP), in which students represent clients–not all of whom are incarcerated--on direct appeal from their criminal convictions; and
+- the Criminal Appeals Project (CAP), in which students represent clients on direct appeal from their criminal convictions;

-- the Re-Entry Project (REP), project in which students assist clients who are under Department of Corrections supervision the Madison area, primarily with civil law concerns such as obtaining a driver’s license, housing, and benefits.
+- the Re-Entry Project (REP), in which students assist clients who are under Department of Corrections supervision the Madison area, primarily with civil law concerns such as obtaining a driver’s license, housing, and benefits; and